 This is important for the reasons mentioned above.
-It also demonstrates that GCC's configure script does not search the PATH directories to find which tools to use.
+It also demonstrates that gcc's configure script does not search the PATH directories to find which tools to use.
 However, during the actual operation of gcc itself, the same search paths are not necessarily used.
-To find out which standard linker gcc will use, run: \$LFS_TGT-gcc-print-prog-name=ld.
+To find out which standard linker gcc will use, run: \$LFS_TGT-gcc -print-prog-name=ld.
+(Again, remove the \$LFS_TGT- prefix if coming back to this later.)

-Detailed information can be obtained from gcc by passing it the -v command line option while compiling a dummy program.
-For example, gcc -v dummy.c will show detailed information about the preprocessor, compilation, and assembly stages, including gcc's included search paths and their order.
+Detailed information can be obtained from gcc by passing it the -v command line option while compiling a program.
+For example, \$LFS_TGT-gcc-v example.c (or without \$LFS_TGT- if coming back later) will show detailed information about the preprocessor, compilation, and assembly stages, including gcc's search paths for included headers and their order.

-Next installed are sanitized Linux API headers.
-These allow the standard C library (Glibc) to interface with features that the Linux kernel will provide.
+Next up: sanitized Linux API headers.
+These allow the standard C library (glibc) to interface with features that the Linux kernel will provide.

-The next package installed is Glibc.
-The most important considerations for building Glibc are the compiler, binary tools, and kernel headers.
-The compiler is generally not an issue since Glibc will always use the compiler relating to the --host parameter passed to its configure script; e.g. in our case, the compiler will be \$LFS_TGT-gcc.
+Next comes glibc.
+The most important considerations for building glibc are the compiler, binary tools, and kernel headers.
+The compiler is generally not an issue since glibc will always use the compiler relating to the --host parameter passed to its configure script; e.g., in our case, the compiler will be \$LFS_TGT-gcc.
 The binary tools and kernel headers can be a bit more complicated.
-Therefore, take no risks and use the available configure switches to enforce the correct selections.
-After the run of configure, check the contents of the config make file in the build directory for all important details.
-Note the use of $CC="\$LFS_TGT-gcc"$ (with \$LFS_TGT expanded) to control which binary tools are used and the use of the -nostdinc and -isystem flags to control the compiler's include search path.
-These items highlight an important aspect of the Glibc package-it is very self-sufficient in terms of its build machinery and generally does not rely on toolchain defaults.
+Therefore, we take no risks and use the available configure switches to enforce the correct selections.
+After the run of configure, check the contents of the config.make file in the build directory for all important details.
+Note the use of $cc = "$LFS_TGT-gcc"$ (with \$LFS_TGT expanded) to control which binary tools are used and the use of the -nostdinc and -isystem flags to control the compiler's include search path.
+These items highlight an important aspect of the glibc package-it is very self-sufficient in terms of its build machinery, and generally does not rely on toolchain defaults.

-As said above, the standard C++ library is compiled next, followed in Chapter 6 by all the programs that need themselves to be built.
-The install step of all those packages uses the DESTDIR variable to have the programs land into the LFS filesystem.
+As mentioned above, the standard C++ library is compiled next, followed in Chapter 6 by other programs that must be cross-compiled to break circular dependencies at build time.
+The install step of all those packages uses the DESTDIR variable to force installation in the LFS filesystem.

-At the end of Chapter 6 the native Ifs compiler is installed.
-First binutils-pass2 is built, with the same DESTDIR install as the other programs, then the second pass of GCC is constructed, omitting libstdc++ and other non-important libraries.
-Due to some weird logic in GCC's configure script, CC_FOR_TARGET ends up as cc when the host is the same as the target, but is different from the build system.
-This is why CC_FOR_TARGET=\$LFS_TGT-gcc is put explicitly into the configure options.
+At the end of Chapter 6 the native LFS compiler is installed.
+First binutils-pass2 is built, in the same DESTDIR directory as the other programs, then the second pass of gcc is constructed, omitting some non-critical libraries.
+Due to some weird logic in gcc's configure script, CC_FOR_TARGET ends up as cc when the host is the same as the target, but different from the build system.
+This is why CC_FOR_TARGET=\$LFS_TGT-gcc is declared explicitly as one of the configuration options.

-Upon entering the chroot environment in Chapter 7, the first task is to install libstdc++.
-Then temporary installations of programs needed for the proper operation of the toolchain are performed.
+Upon entering the chroot environment in Chapter 7, the temporary installations of programs needed for the proper operation of the toolchain are performed.
 From this point onwards, the core toolchain is self-contained and self-hosted.
-In Chapter 8, final versions of all the packages needed for a fully functional system are built, tested and installed.
+In Chapter 8, final versions of all the packages needed for a fully functional system are built, tested, and installed.